 - make new friends and develop new relationships with adults

-- develop responsibility, independence, confidence and self-worth through doing things like looking after their own belongings and spending time away from home.
+- develop responsibility, independence, confidence and self-worth through doing things like looking after their own belongings and spending time away from home

 Preschool is all about learning through open-ended play and structured play activities that allow children to develop at their own pace.
 Whether your child is finger painting, building a block castle, or singing with other kids, preschool helps your child increase her experiences, abilities and knowledge.

-Indoor activities often include:
+Indoor learning experiences often include:

 - clay or playdough play